codepath/android_guides/Sliding-Tabs-with-PagerSlidingTabStrip.md

         // Give the PagerSlidingTabStrip the ViewPager
         PagerSlidingTabStrip tabsStrip = (PagerSlidingTabStrip) findViewById(R.id.tabs);
-        // Center the tabs in the layout tabsStrip.setViewPager(pager);
+        // Attach the view pager to the tab strip tabsStrip.setViewPager(pager);
     }